Featured on this season of Married At First Sight Nashville!

 If you’re not inviting all of your wedding guests but you want to host the brunch at a hotel where you have a room block, be sure to opt for a private room rather than the main dining room.
 This ensures that your other guests don’t accidentally walk by and see that they’ve been left out.

-• Recapping the night.
 Having a brunch immediately after your wedding with your guests provides the perfect opportunity to recap the night together while the memories are still fresh in everyone’s mind.
 Your wedding day is sure to be a whirlwind, so it’ll be great to speak to individual guests about their experiences.

-• Quality time.
 Hosting the event provides an opportunity to spend more time with people you may not see often.
 You’re going to be pulled in every direction during the reception will probably result in you not spending a ton of time with individual people.
 Having this extra time can be super nice if you are having a larger wedding and didn’t get to say hi to everyone.
 It’s also nice if you had people travel in from out of state that you don’t get to see very often.

-• Fun!
 After months of celebrations and showers this will be your last major wedding event!
 It’ll give you one more opportunity to soak in this truly happy time celebrating your new marriage surrounded by all of your favorite people.

-• Cost.
 Although the brunches can be casual, it’s still resulting in money being taken away from your overall wedding and/or honeymoon budget.
 Many couples opt to host a relaxed buffet style brunch so that people can come and go, which helps with cost, but it definitely still adds up.

-• Time crunch.
 If you’re leaving for your honeymoon the day after your wedding, hosting a brunch will result in less time to prep for travel.
 You’ll have to make sure that the brunch is timed around your travel plans.

-• Exhaustion.
 After your wedding weekend both you and your guests are sure to be extremely tired and probably moving slowly after a night full of drinks and dancing.
 You may find that you are worn out and just want to cozy up and sleep in with your new spouse rather than host an event.

 All that considered, is it worth it?

-Tips on Perfecting the Bridal Suite
+Tips on Perfecting Your Bridal Suite